-Baan Din is probably the most chill bar in this city.
-Made of mud and great vibes, this earthship-style bar is the perfect place to start off your night out.
+Baan Din is one of the chillest bars in this city.
+With ample indoor and outdoor seating, this spot is a great place to begin your night out.
 Prices are low, and the staff is incredibly friendly!
 The coolest thing about Baan Din however, is that guests can choose the music that bumps from the speakers.
 Situated at the end of the bar is a computer that any and all guests can use to queue up whatever jams they’re feeling at the moment, and don’t worry, people who frequent this bar are generally the type with great music taste!

 Warm-Up is hands down the most famous club in Northern Thailand.
 A favorite among hip Thai Millennials and even Thai popstars, Warm-Up is a massive club with a few separate rooms for people wanting to flow between live rock and upbeat EDM.
 This bar has a different atmosphere than the laid-back places mentioned above, so be sure to bring your photo ID and your more sophisticated chic apparel for a night at this really fun spot.